 For renewal applications, there is no public notice; however liquor permits renew annually and an objection to the renewal can be filed with the Department at any time, but at least 21 days prior to the permit renewal date.

-The remonstrance petition, naming the proposed permittee or location, should be submitted to:
+The remonstrance petition, naming the proposed permittee or location, should be submitted online.

 The remonstrance petition must include the residents’ names, home addresses, ages and telephone numbers, and must designate an agent for service who will be notified of the hearing date.
 Each page containing signatures must state 1) the location and 2) reasons for the objections.